consindo/waka-next/README.md

     name: 'Auckland, New Zealand'
 ```

-You will also need to configure AWS credentials.
+You will also need to set a `WAKA_ORCHESTRATOR_ACCESS_TOKEN` to the administrator bearer token that you want to use.
+Multiple tokens are not currently supported.

+The `WAKA_ORCHESTRATOR_CACHE_PERIOD` variable can also be set to a number in milliseconds to reduce the number of reads from S3.

 ## Application Structure